 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.

 The Fiscal Decentralisation and Local Finance course will take place in The Hague from 11 to 22 February 2019.
-Applications are due by 16 December 2018.
-Incomplete forms will not be accepted or considered in the selection process.
+The deadline to apply for this course has passed.